 These coins are like a baseball you get from the store that is still in its packaging.
 There are no scratches or marks on it.
 The ball is still shiny and new.

 A proof finish is a special finish for collectible coins.
 Proof coins look different from circulating and uncirculated coins.
 Their backgrounds are smooth and shiny like a mirror.
 The raised parts of the designs look “frosted” to stand out from the background.

-Proof coins are like a baseball that has been dipped in gold – you would keep that ball in a trophy case and could never play with it because it is so special!
+Proof coins are like a baseball that has been dipped in gold – you would keep that ball in a trophy case and never play with it because it’s so special!